1. POKE AROUND GEORGE TOWN’S ART STREET:

 There are many stalls selling souvenirs, local products on boths sides of the street in front of the temple.

-Kek Lok Si is one of Southeast Asia’s largest Chinese Buddhist temples with millions of magnificent images of Buddha and hundreds of beautiful carvings and sculptures.
+Kek Lok Si was completed in 1930, it is one of Southeast Asia’s largest Chinese Buddhist temples with millions of magnificent Buddha statues and hundreds of beautiful carvings and sculptures.

-The seven-storey main pagoda combining a Chinese octagonal base with a middle tier of Thai design and a Burmese crown was completed in 1930.
+The seven-storey main pagoda is the fabulous combination of the ancient Chinese temple’s architecture with Thai design in the temple’s tiers and the Burmese crown .
 You can climb to the top of the pagoda and enjoy the great view of Penang city.
-The entrance fee is RM2.
+At the time of my visit in 2017, they were building the railroad from the entrance to the highest level of the temple and I believe it is completed now.

 6. ENJOY A TRISHAW TOUR OF GEORGE TOWN.